Llanedeyrn Primary School

 Age range: 3-11 years

-This post is temporary until 31st August 2020 with the likely extension into the next academic year.
+These posts are temporary until 31st August 2021 with the likely extension into the next academic year.

 Llanedeyrn Primary School prides itself on being one of the most inclusive schools in Cardiff and demonstrates its determination to support all pupils with its motto ‘Together we can all Succeed’.
 We understand the role that all members of staff play in ensuring our pupils make the best possible progress whilst at our School.
 This includes teaching assistants who enhance the learning of pupils throughout the School.